kiriri/upbge-electron/README.md

 This is how we can reach 60 fps.
 For a simple HD blender scene, Eevie renders take ~4ms, GPU->CPU fetching the pixels takes about ~8ms on PCIe 3 (about 1ms per mb).
 Using Asynchronicity, we can render the next frame while rendering the old one to the Electron canvas to reach 60+ fps.

+## How it works (Unity)

+.NET does not support any pipes other than stdin, stdout and stderr.
+The ipc pipe used by Electron is therefore replaced with a FIFO on Linux and a Named Pipe on Windows.
+The FIFO is faster, but does not exist on Windows.

+Otherwise the Unity version works the same way the Electron one does.

 ## How to use

 Download a release package for ease of use.
-Then just enter the "game" folder and run "npm start".
+Then just enter the "game" folder and run "npm start" to run the Electron version.
+To run the Unity version, just open the Unity folder in the Unity Editor, open the example scene, and play.

+There's currently no automated game build pipeline, you'll have to copy upbge to your final build's resource folder and potentially edit the paths in-script.

 ## How to build